 The elimination of sockeye and other salmon from the upper watershed has altered the flow of marine-derived nutrients in Alouette lake.
 These energy flows are naturally obtained from decaying salmon carcasses and are entwined with the food webs of local wildlife, plants and aquatic species.
 This disruption in nutrient influxes has had substantial negative impacts on the productivity of aquatic life in Alouette Lake.

 In 1991, the Bell-Cor Netpen Project was established as a joint program between BC Corrections (Alouette River Corrections Center), the BC Ministry of Environment (Fraser Valley Trout Hatchery) and BC Hydro to improve the sport fishery.
 The initiation of this project saw the construction of a netpen facility on the east side of Alouette Lake, about 3.5 km north of the Alouette Dam, across from Gold Creek.
-It is here that juvenile rainbow and cutthroat trout, provided by the Fraser Valley Trout Hatchery, are raised for release into Alouette Lake.
-Up until the past year, manpower for the netpen operation was provided by the Alouette River Corrections Center.
-ARMS now administers the project on behalf of the partner group and a resident caretaker now resides in the cabin.
-The Fraser Regional Correctional Center now provides the manpower for maintenance of the facility.
+It was here that juvenile rainbow and cutthroat trout, provided by the Fraser Valley Trout Hatchery, were raised for release into Alouette Lake.

 The attached chart shows the release of various species into Alouette Lake in recent history.